A definitive guide to every single item on the Nando’s menu and what it says about you

 ‘Can I just have a glass for water please?’

 I don’t know about you, but I can’t remember when I first found out about Nando’s.
-Sometime in the early noughties, while we were all still dealing with 9/11 and getting angry about Iraq, the South-African chicken merchants entered our lives.
+Sometime in the early noughties, the South-African chicken merchants entered our lives.
 As common as a Pizza Express or discount phone repair shops, it’s endured to become a permanent fixture in the culinary lexicon of suburban Britain.

 It’s a restaurant that launched a thousand memes and even serves as a permanent, grating reminder that there was a time when Ed Sheeran was forced to open gigs for Example at the Waterfront in Norwich.